davidjosearaujo/e-des/README.md

     <img src="./prints/zig-01-build.png">
 </div>

-As we can see, both can be use as CLI applications to encrypt and decrypt simple text messages.
+As we can see, both can be used as CLI applications to encrypt and decrypt simple text messages.

-## Test
+### Test

 For testing, timestamps are measured right after the _S-box_ creation and after the encryption/decryption of a message, in order to isolate the time it takes for the encryption/decryption process.

-This was done for both application, and these were also compared with a standard DES implementation, which performed encryption over messages of equal size.
+This was done for both applications, and these were also compared with a standard DES implementation, which performed encryption over messages of equal size.

 <div align="center">
     <img src="./prints/02-test.png">